Most businesses don’t struggle because the owner doesn’t understand the numbers. They struggle because everyone else doesn’t.

 This creates predictable issues:

 Training managers in financial thinking solves these problems at the root.
-It’s also important to teach financial literacy to all levels of staff to ensure broader understanding and engagement.
+It’s also important to teach financial literacy to all levels of staff in ways that reflect different financial situations, financial concerns, and the reality that the average consumer debt balance was $104,215 in 2023 to ensure broader understanding and engagement.

 CFO as Teacher: The Shift From Reporting to Capability